WHAT DOES NCS INVOLVE?

 WILL TAKING PART IN NCS INTERFERE WITH MY TEEN’S ACADEMIC STUDIES?

-The NCS summer programme takes place in the summer holidays.
-Our shorter autumn and spring programmes can take place at any point during the autumn or spring half term holidays.
+The NCS summer projects take place in the summer holidays.
+Our shorter autumn projects can take place at any point during the autumn half term holidays.

 HOW DO I GET MY TEEN INVOLVED?